jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object/operations-builtin.rst

 next time the same Java class is encountered.

-As the site is invoked for different Java classes, not need not be just the accepted implementations of a single type, it will build a chain of guarded invocations, equivalent to a chain of ``if (v instanceof C) { ... } else ...`` clauses each guarding the proper implementation of the unary operation.
+As the site is invoked for different Java classes, not need not be just the adopted implementations of a single type, it will build a chain of guarded invocations, equivalent to a chain of ``if (v instanceof C) { ... } else ...`` clauses each guarding the proper implementation of the unary operation.